edzonca/ResourceHealthQuery/README.md

 Please note :

- - in all queries we remove UserInitiated event
+ - In all queries we remove UserInitiated event
  - To correlate row from same event we use CorrelationId
  - The duration of events is calculated with the difference of the first event and the last event